Areas of Work

 Fire and explosion investigation and the assessment of all issues arising as a consequence of a fire represent the largest sector of our work.
 Our investigations range from small incidents involving domestic appliances to major catastrophes at complex industrial and petrochemical installations.

 Our large team of scientists and engineers is available to respond promptly to incidents worldwide.
 Several of our team are highly qualified academically in combustion and explosion science, and others in physics, chemistry, chemical, electrical and mechanical engineering.
 This spread of knowledge allows complex incidents requiring more than one discipline to be carried out in-house.
 We are experienced in the design and conduct of ad hoc tests on any scale, and in the use of standard tests, to investigate fire behaviour and ignition mechanisms.
-Our own laboratory is equipped to undertake routine fire and explosion tests.
 We can also comment on the applicability and the use of fire modelling.

 Our library and information service comprises a unique collection of technical papers, textbooks, reference works, journals and portals to a wide range of databases.